gravitee-io/gravitee-platform-docs/docs/apim/getting-started/install-guides/install-with-.zip.md

 By default, APIM API runs in the foreground, prints its logs to standard output (stdout), and can be stopped by pressing **Ctrl-C**.

 {% hint style="info" %}
-Both the management API nodes run by default.
-You can configure APIM to run only one or the other, as described in the [management API configuration](https://docs.gravitee.io/apim/3.x/apim\_installguide\_rest\_apis\_configuration.html) section.
+Both the Management API nodes run by default.
+You can configure APIM to run only one or the other, as described in the [Management API configuration](https://docs.gravitee.io/apim/3.x/apim\_installguide\_rest\_apis\_configuration.html) section.
 {% endhint %}

-Once the management API is running, you will see a log such as this one:
+Once the Management API is running, you will see a log such as this one:

 ```sh
 ...